The laid-back side of Kenting National Park

 Hotels, guesthouses / B&B in Manzhou tend to not be as busy as their counterparts in Kenting Village and Hengchun, because they are further away from the nightlife that so many tourists expect to enjoy here.
 There are some very good options in both Manzhou village and Jialeshui.

 My top pick in Manzhou is Wild East Guesthouse, an amazing rustic country house villa located in a quiet part of the national park.
-I have stayed there with my wife Ruby, and we had the most amazing experience!
+Ruby and I have stayed there multiple times, and it’s always been a great, comfortable experience.
 We had the whole place to ourselves and could use the living room, kitchen, front yard and hot tub without being disturbed.
-It’s the only such guesthouse in Kenting National Park where you can get the entire place, such a massive and comfortable space, to yourself, for such low price.
+It’s the only guesthouse in the area where you can get the entire place, such a massive and comfortable space, for yourself, at such low price.
 Check it out and book it in advance if it’s still available.

 - Travel from Taipei to Kenting